 The orderly development of this artisanal cobalt production is positive and already underway.
 Hopefully nothing will stop him.

 From $24,000 per tonne on January 1, 2016, it increased to $95,000 per tonne recently.
 Multiplied by 4, it has placed Lualaba and Haut-Katanga at the centre of the battery market universe.
-Since silver attracts silver, is it more lucrative to provoke a “artisanal cobalt” bidding process and then to generalize one’s duty of diligence rather than to continue auditing the one that tungsten, gold or tantalum?
-Is such a scenario of influence-accusation-accusation-remediation-redemption conceivable: condemning the 20% of artisanal cobalt, demanding the traceability of 100% of production (artisanal and industrial) and winning the financial manna spent on the duty of diligence?
+Since silver attracts silver, is it more lucrative to provoke an overbidding “cobalt artisanal” and then to generalize its duty of diligence rather than continue to audit the one that tungsten, gold or tantalum?
+Is such an influence-accusation-accusation-remediation-redemption scenario conceivable: condemning the 20% of artisanal cobalt, demanding traceability of 100% of production (artisanal and industrial) and winning the financial manna spent on the duty of diligence?

 The whole increased the cost of the artisanal sector, in response to a regional initiative called “don’t touch my cobalt”, which condemns the additional traceability costs imposed on miners.
 She wondered who would manage the destabilization created when they faced falling cobalt prices.
 Indeed, after a cycle of new production, substitution and redesign-pricing, will we not move towards this contraction of prices within 12 months?